WoodburyShortridge/woodburyshortridge.github.io/source/content/projects/2017-11-05/index.md

 ## Prototype

 The final stage of this design challenge was to create a tap-able prototype for usability testing.
 I designed these screens in Sketch and inVision.
-For the <a rel="noopener noreferrer" target="_blank" href="https://woodburyshortridge.github.io/eclinic">prototype</a>, I found I could take the React.js source from inVision and extended the functionality such as playing videos in the call screen and accessing the webcam.
+For the [prototype](http://eclinicinvision.s3-website-us-east-1.amazonaws.com), I found I could take the React.js source from inVision and extended the functionality such as playing videos in the call screen and accessing the webcam.

 ![](./ui_screens.png)